-- Unlike porcelain veneers, composite veneers do not necessarily need to cover all of the tooth surface.
+- Unlike porcelain veneers, composite veneers do not necessarily need to cover all of the tooth surfaces.
 This allows them to be an ideal choice for closing or reducing gaps between teeth.
-A good example of this is the gaps most commonly seen with top front teeth, otherwise known as diastema.
+A good example of this is the gaps most commonly seen with top front teeth, otherwise known as a diastema.

 - It is possible to reverse composite veneers much easier than porcelain veneers.
-This is because for composite veneers, no tooth has been drilled off in the first place.
+This is because for placing composite veneers, no tooth has been drilled off in the first place.

-- Almost anyone can have composite veneers and it works for them.
+- Almost anyone can have composite veneers.

-what is the cost of each composite veneer?
+What is the cost of each composite veneer?

 At Bayswater Dental Clinic we have been providing composite veneers in London for many years.
 Our fee is based on our skill, experience, how long it takes to do and how challenging is the case.
-Currently, composite veneer cost between £195 to £295 each.
+Currently, a composite veneer costs between £195 to £295 each.
 This puts composite veneers in a lower price range than porcelain veneers.

 What are the disadvantages of composite veneers?

-To compare with porcelain veneers as an alternative treatment;
+To compare with porcelain veneers as an alternative treatment:

-can composite veneers break easily?
+Can composite veneers break easily?

-What is the procedure for doing composite veneers?
+What is the procedure for composite veneers?

-After having your consultation to assess your suitability, first trial smile can be done.
-A trial smile is the process of making the changes to your teeth on a cast model of them first.
-Based on the shape and design you wish to have for your veneers and teeth, the dental technician, in wax, makes veneers on the cast model of your teeth. it is a mock build up of the veneers to allow you to see what shape teeth you will end up with.
+After having your consultation to assess your suitability, a first trial smile can be done.
+A trial smile is a process of making the changes to your teeth on a cast model of them first.
+Based on the shape and design you wish to have for your composite veneers and teeth, the dental technician, in wax, makes veneers on the cast model of your teeth. it is a mock build up of the composite veneers to allow you to see what shape teeth you will end up with.